-The all-in electricity prices have increased in Belgium in 2022 compared to 2021, which is the case for all countries in scope.
-For Flanders and Wallonia, we see an increase in all-in electricity prices of 118% and 116%, respectively, for a 1000 GWh profile and 103% and 94%, respectively, for a 100 GWh profile.
+The all-in electricity prices have increased in Belgium in 2023 compared to 2022, which is the case for all countries in scope.
+For Flanders and Wallonia, we see an increase in all-in electricity prices of 24% for both regions, for a 1000 GWh profile and 23% and 22%, respectively, for a 100 GWh profile.

-This increase is partially explained by an increasing commodity cost (129%).
-Network costs have also increased (16% for a 100 GWh profile and 24% for a 1000 GWh profile), both in Flanders and in Wallonia.
-For 100 GWh profiles, we see an increase in taxes compared to last year of around 2% for Flanders and 1% for Wallonia.
-For 1000 GWh profiles, there's an increase in taxes of around 9% for Wallonia and an increase of 8% for Flanders.
+This increase is partially explained by an increasing commodity cost (+25%).
+Network costs have also increased (8% for a 100 GWh profile and 10% for a 1000 GWh profile), both in Flanders and in Wallonia.
+For 100 GWh profiles, we see a slight decrease in taxes compared to last year of less than 1% for Flanders and more than 1% for Wallonia.
+For 1000 GWh profiles, there's an increase in taxes of around 1% for Wallonia and an increase of 3% for Flanders.

-The all-in electricity prices for baseload profiles in Belgium have increased in 2022 and are higher than in the neighboring countries.
+The all-in electricity prices for baseload profiles in Belgium have increased in 2023 and are higher than in the neighboring countries, except for a 1000 GWh consumer in Germany.
 The observed price difference with the other countries is essentially driven by a combination of the following elements:

 - Higher electricity taxes in Flanders and Wallonia compared to the neighboring countries. - Important discounts on network costs in France, Germany and the Netherlands of up to 90% of the standard tariffs for certain consumption profiles.
-More details can be found in the appendix to this report. - Commodity prices in Flanders & Wallonia are higher than the commodity cost in the neighboring countries, except for the Netherlands.
-Especially with France, large price differences are observed (cfr. next slide).
+More details can be found in the appendix to this report. - Large commodity price differences are observed between France and the other countries in scope (cfr. next slide).